mikeschopp/fitzmagic/README.md

 To score per quarterback, I simply took the QB's individual STDEV and then divided by the average, giving a higher weight to QBs with more volatility.

 I wanted to add values for QBs that didn't typically do well but had the potential for greatness.
 To do that, I added an average passer rating, and divided that by the QB's passer rating.
 This would score up QBs with bad averages by high volatlity.

+Credit to Pro-Football Reference for their amazing site that powered my gamelogs!